JulienRovera/SmartBells/README.md

 # SmartBells
-Application and Pico code
+Application and Pico code\n
-To run application use 'python smartbells.py' on command line Upload picoFiles to Raspberry Pi Pico.
+To run application use 'python smartbells.py' on command line\n Upload picoFiles to Raspberry Pi Pico.
 When rebooted main.py will run indefinitely